simOne3107/R4CogPsy/README.md

 # Welcome to **R** 4 CogPsy

 Here you will find some of the things I have been learning about **R** and statistics.
-Even though these are my own personal notes, I hope they can also be useful to other research students who are trying to learn **R** and statistics.
+Even though these are my own personal notes, I hope they can also be useful to other research students who are also trying to learn **R** and statistics.

 ***************************************************************************************************************************************